wix/wixmedia-js/README.md

 ## Read the docs ##
 [Read the API docs](http://wix.github.io/wixmedia-js/) to learn more about this library

-## Wix Media Services API ##
+## Wix Media Platform ##
-Wix Media Services provides web developers a versatile infrastructure for media file manipulations easily accessible through its RESTful API.
+Wix Media Platform provides powerful image-processing services that support resizing, cropping, rotating, sharpening, watermarking, and face-detection, as well as offer a number of filters and adjustments.

-For more information about the RESTful API, please see the [Wix Media Services developer center](link)
+Learn more about image manipulation here: [Wix Media Platform - Images](http://mediacloud.wix.com/docs/images.html).